devhawk/blog-posts/Posts/20050713-1036-finally/json-content.md

 Game On!

-Update – Obviously, the NHL has to do ALOT to recover from missing last season.
+**Update**: Obviously, the NHL has to do ALOT to recover from missing last season.
 Apparently, HDTV is one of the things they are thinking about:

 > The NHL, which claims that hockey fans are the most technologically